Ladder99/ladder99/setups/test/agent/README.md

-# Dev Setup
+# Agent setup

-This setup is for Ladder99 development - agent xsl etc. It uses the styles defined in pipeline/agent/styles-future.
+This setup is for Ladder99 development - agent xsl etc.

+It uses the styles defined in pipeline/agent/styles.

 To run the agent with this configuration,

-    sh/start test/agent agent
+    sh/start test/agent agent adapter